Information we collect and how we use it

 - Information you provide upon signup—When you sign up for or modify a Covenant Eyes account, you provide us with personal information about yourself and the people that you list on your account.
 This information includes names, contact information, usernames, and passwords created for Covenant Eyes, settings for our services, and billing information.
 We use this information to maintain your account and deliver services to people listed on the account.

-- Case 3.
-To improve the performance of our artificial intelligence models that judge whether or not images are problematic, images may be sent periodically from any user’s device to Covenant Eyes, so long as that user has not opted out of this quality assurance feature.
-These images are not associated with a user.
+- To improve the performance of our artificial intelligence models that judge whether or not images are problematic, a user could opt in to share anonymized images.
+These images would not be associated with a user.
 Covenant Eyes may retain these anonymized images indefinitely.

 When do we share information?